brucefan1983/CUDA-Programming/src/part-2-molecular-dynamics/chapter-13-cpp-version/readme.md

-# Chapter 13: CUDA version: only accelerate the force-evaluation part
+# Chapter 13: A multi-file C++ program for molecular dynamics simulation

 ## How to compile and run?
   * type `make` to compile
   * type `./ljmd 5` to run
   * type `plot_results` in Matlab command window to check the results